 Over the recent past community responders have become an established and important part of the formal emergency care community.
 Drawing members from a variety of backgrounds the role of the community responder varies from ambulance service to ambulance service united by each individuals desire to save life in their neighbourhood.

-BASICS, whilst an association for primarily healthcare professionals has long welcomed anyone interested in pre-hospital care into its ranks and extend a warm invitation to our community responder colleagues.
+BASICS, whilst an association for primarily healthcare professionals has long welcomed anyone interested in pre-hospital care into its ranks and extends a warm invitation to our community responder colleagues as Associate members.
 As a sub-group community responders have a very focused area of activity that whilst limited in scope to specific interventions and therapies does impact on the pre-hospital care of the nation.
 Two of our schemes in particular have served as parent organisations to community responder schemes whilst others have a more distant but supportative role.
 In many instances our operational members also take on a community responder role within their neighbourhood beyond their more normal trauma care response.

 Today within BASICS there is a fostering of innovative and impactful schemes that involve groups ranging from medical students to military personnel, from GP practices to individuals.
 As pre-hospital care evolves further it is essential that all aspects of formalised care are not only aware of each other but in close dialogue, BASICS is where that is happening!